Admission and University Entrance

 Discretionary Entrance is only available to citizens, holders of a Residence Class Visa or Permanent Residents of New Zealand (including the Cook Islands, Tokelau and Niue) or Australia.

-You must be 16 years of age or older by 31 December in the year of application and under 20 years of age on the official start date of your course.
+You must be at least 16 years of age and under 20 years of age on the official start date of your course.

 To be considered for Discretionary Entrance you must have achieved the criteria below: